 What is culturally competent whole-person cancer care, and why is it important?
 How can patients maximize their well-being for the best possible cancer treatment outcome?
-A cancer survivor, naturopathic doctor, and public health scientist share solutions on how the whole patient should be considered in cancer care.
+A cancer survivor, a naturopathic doctor, and a public health scientist share solutions on how the whole patient should be considered in cancer care.

 Dr. Nicole Rochester:

 Hello and welcome to Equity Rx, Cancer Care for the Whole Patient.
 I’m your host, Dr. Nicole Rochester.
 I’m a pediatrician and the CEO of Your GPS Doc.
 This is a Patient Empowerment Network program, and I’d like to start by thanking our incredible partners, Triage Cancer, the Leukemia and Lymphoma Society, and CancerGRACE for their support.
 Today, we’re covering a very important topic, the significance of treating the whole patient while providing medical care, particularly for underserved communities.
 For me, when we think about self-care in the context of whole person care, it’s often considered to be a luxury, particularly in BIPOC communities, mental health and self-care are not always prioritized, and we know that this is… And we know that this is important as well for those with the cancer diagnosis, so how do we change that?
 We’re going to be talking about how to remove this taboo and how to encourage meaningful mind-body connections, we’re gonna talk about what has worked and what hasn’t worked, and most importantly, how do we ensure that Equity, Rx in cancer care occurs on an everyday basis.